Christine and the Parent Carers Support

 Kelvin and the Dementia Support

 Last year, Kelvin came to the Dementia Session as he was highly distressed and finding it difficult to cope with the situation.
-According to Kelvin, he didn’t get any information from other professionals. e.g. regarding diagnosis, symptoms, how to manage difficult behaviour.
+According to Kelvin, he didn’t get any information from other professionals on matters such as diagnosis, symptoms, how to manage difficult behaviour.
 In the Dementia Session, he gets advice and information from facilitators and shares his experience with others which he finds therapeutic.
 He never misses a session and he attends Coffee Mornings as well.

 Kelvin is now a completely different person.
 He is very calm and open about his situation, willing to share his experience with other carers and has developed a deeper insight into dementia.
 Now he is supporting other carers in the group, attending meetings locally and nationally, and highlighting carer’s needs to other professionals.
 Recently, he finished a four week dementia training programme and found this very empowering.
-Kelvin feels that “Dementia is just an illness, but we have to consider the person as unique, it is very significant to the person’s personality and biography”.
+Kelvin feels that:

 Mohammed and the Occasional Respite Service